lhandf/ImpBot/README.md

  - This bot polls the News API endpoint to post all new Announce posts in an appropriate channel in Discord
  - This bot polls the Gamefeed API endpoint to post all Gamefeed events in an appropriate channel in Discord

+### Vote Reminder
+ - The bot will remind server members to vote on TMC every 12 hours (via a message to the #imperian channel)

 ### Welcome Message

  - A welcome message directing new members to the rules sticky is posted when a new member joins the server